Curriculum Vitae

 Positions

-Research Fellow funded by the Velux Foundation at the Centre for Contemporary Buddhist Studies, Department of Cross-Cultural and Regional Studies, University of Copenhagen, 2022-present.
+Research Fellow funded by the Velux Foundation at the Centre for Contemporary Buddhist Studies, Department of Cross-Cultural and Regional Studies, University of Copenhagen, 2022-2024.

-Marie Skłodowska-Curie Fellow at the Centre for Contemporary Buddhist Studies, Department of Cross-Cultural and Regional Studies, University of Copenhagen 2020-present.
+Marie Skłodowska-Curie Fellow at the Centre for Contemporary Buddhist Studies, Department of Cross-Cultural and Regional Studies, University of Copenhagen 2020-2022.

 Research Fellow, The Institute for Advanced Studies in the Humanities, The University of Edinburgh, 2020.